github/training-kit/paths/graphql/02-first-use.md

   nav: "github-graphql"
 main-content: |

+  ## Using GraphQL Explorer

-  When we introduced APIs, the technology that allows programs to interact with existing information, we mentioned GraphQL.
-In this section, we are going to use a tool that enables you to experiment with GraphQL quickly and easily.
+  In this section, we are going to introduce you to a tool that enables you to experiment with GraphQL quickly and easily.

   ![img](../images/gifs/graphql/first-query.gif)